kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/06-fraud-and-security/articles/04-i-need-to-report-a-fraudulent-payment/content.md

+# Fraud and security
-# I need to report a fraudulent payment
+## I need to report a fraudulent payment
 If you notice a payment in your Activity that you didn’t make, it may not be fraud.
 It could be a pending or delayed payment and will be resolved soon.
 So if you don’t recognise a transaction, check if it could be one of these things:

   *  **Pending payments from petrol/gas stations**.
 Petrol stations often preauthorise a maximum or estimated amount.
 The amount you actually spent should be charged in 1–3 days, and the rest will be automatically refunded to your account